We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

 Filing a lien by yourself can be a complicated and time-consuming task, but if you’re ready and willing to go it alone, just follow the steps below.

-Step 1.
-Be sure you qualify for Louisiana mechanics lien rights
+Before you file: Make sure you qualify for lien rights

 Plus, the definitions of terms like “work” uses some pretty vague words, and the case law interpreting this stuff is shallow.
 Suffice to say, that just about anyone involved in any way with a construction improvement project in Louisiana can make a colorable argument that they are protected under the lien laws.